aksommerville/deadweight/README.md

 - [ ] Proper graphics.
 - [ ] Sound effects.
 - [ ] Music.
+- [ ] Interrupted transitions snap complete before proceeding (eg enter a neighbor map and quickly change your mind).
+Is it feasible to start partway thru in those cases?
 - [ ] Errata.
 - - [ ] Itch page.